thespacedoctor/breaker/docs/source/_includes/tutorial.rst

 Fake Source Catalogues
 ^^^^^^^^^^^^^^^^^^^^^^

 It might be useful at some point to determine the completeness of our campaigns.
 The ``faker`` command will take a PS1 exposure and extract out all NED galaxy sources with redshift and semi-major axis measurements in the FOV of that exposure.
-For each of those galaxies a fake transient is placed at a random loction within the galaxy semi-major axes.
+For each of those galaxies a fake transient is placed at a random location within the galaxy semi-major axes.
 An extra 17.6% locations are then randomly distributed throughout the area of the exposure to give a overall total of 85% galaxy associations and 15% 'orphans'.
 Two versions of the fake source catalogue are output, *trimmed* and *complete*, which can then be used to test our pipelines end-to-end.

 **Trimmed** example: